andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-<h2>#5 Row Level Security For Suppliers</h2>
+<h2>🔒 #5 Row Level Security For Suppliers</h2>

-- In Postgres, we can limit access to certain row data using a policy
-- We'll use our "suppliers" tenant and create a `supplier_data` table
-- We'll verify that suppliers can only access their own data
+- How do we add more security so suppliers only see their own row data?
+- Let's demo a Row Level Security Policy to limit access to supplier data

 DEMO